JOIN THE BATTLE. GIVE TO BEAT RARE CANCERS.

 Why this matters to me:

 As Sam says "Because Cancer sucks! and Life is Awesome!"
 So raising money for cancer research matters to us all.
 Please help me raise money for cancer research.
-Our team has already raised enough to make sure that every single cent goes to Sam's specif cancer research.
+Our team has already raised enough to make sure that every single cent goes to research Sam's specific cancer.
 Every little donation helps.

 A NOTE FROM SAMANTHA MANN: